grafkendo/myLocal/README.md

 <a name="install-testing"></a>

 # **Installation**
-These instructions assume you've downloaded and installed Git, Virtual Box and Vagrant.
+These instructions assume that you've downloaded and installed Git, Virtual Box and Vagrant.
 You can test that they're installed prior to installation of **myLocal**.

 <!-- added **myLocal** to this to make sure that this is what you were refering to here in this paragraph -->